HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     - Implemented the Monaco Editor to the **Text View** mode on the **Source** tab on the **Schema Management** page of the **Admin UI**.
 With this implementation, users can now also edit the database schema from the **Text View** mode.
 For more information, see [Edit database schema JSON](../howto/database/editsourcejson.md).

+    - Added a new OpenAPI landing page that shows all the general API schemas and application-specific schemas, enabling users to easily find the schemas they require.

+    - Added [WebDAV API](openapidefinitions.md#webdav) that provides endpoints to perform remote Web content authoring operations that support the Office Round Trip Experience and Virtual Spreadsheet features of Domino REST API.

     **Improvements**

     - When adding a JSON object to the database schema on the **Source** tab on the **Schema Management** page in the **Admin UI**, the value of the JSON object is now validated to ensure the correct format based on the selected JSON object type.
 For more information, see [Edit database schema JSON](../howto/database/editsourcejson.md).